Caseworker Alfiyan (standing) keeps at least one metre away as he discusses a problem with his client.

 Maintain at least 1 metre (3 feet) distance between yourself and other people…

-As is common knowledge, disposable surgical masks are out of stock everywhere.
+Disposable surgical masks were out of stock everywhere in February.
 Whilst the government has distributed four masks to every Singaporean households, foreign workers have not been included in the programme.
-We’re still trying to find a work-around.
-Fortunately, there is no recommendation for everyone to wear masks, only those who are ill, or have coughs and sneezes.
-Most people do not.[Update 20 Feb 2020: We have now received a donation of several boxes, and these are available to (a) all our volunteers when they have to interact with clients, and (b) to any worker who appears to be coughing or sneezing.]
+Fortunately, the supply situation improved in March and we received donations of a few boxes and these are available to (a) all our volunteers when they have to interact with clients, and (b) to any worker who appears to be coughing or sneezing.
+That said, we note that there is no recommendation for everyone to wear masks, only those who are ill, or have coughs and sneezes.

 Distancing is now strictly practiced when workers come for case consultation.
 We have rearranged our furniture somewhat to make clients sit at least one metre (preferably 1.5 metres) from our case handlers, for example, as can be seen in the header picture and the picture below.